kiegroup/dashboard-builder/README.md

 Quickstart
 -------------------

-If you want to build the project and execute the demo in 5 minutes follow this steps.
+If you want to build the project and execute the demo in less than 5 minutes follow the next steps:

 0. Prerequisites: